milesmcc/personal/PORTFOLIO.md

 Most of the research that I do is related to either computer science, political science, or both.

 ### Major Research Projects
-* **Absence of Accountability: A Machine-Assisted Analysis of Legislative Engagement on US Foreign Policy**: using computers to parse the entire congressional record and study the determinants of foreign policy oversight in Congress.
+* **Origins of Oversight: A Machine-Assisted Analysis of Legislative Engagement on US Foreign Policy**: using computers to parse the entire congressional record and study the determinants of foreign policy oversight in Congress.
 Co-authored with [Dr. Sarah Kreps](https://en.wikipedia.org/wiki/Sarah_Kreps).
   - Source code [open source](https://github.com/milesmcc/CongressionalDroneOversight).
   - Presented at Yale, Columbia, Cornell, Georgetown, and UC Santa Barbara.
   - *Washington Post* popular opinion piece [here](https://www.washingtonpost.com/news/monkey-cage/wp/2017/08/24/congress-keeps-quiet-on-u-s-drone-policy-and-thats-a-big-problem/).